georgm8/rds_dev_interview/readme.md

 ```console
 python app.py
 ```

-The app should be running at localhost:5000/patients

 # Exercises

+The app should be running at accessible via the url localhost:5000/patients.
+You will encounter an error when you first load this page, this is to be expected!
+Completion of the following exercises will enable the app to run correcly.

 ## 1. SQL Task

-Open `query.sql` and write a SQL script that brings in the following information about each patients' spell.
+Open the `query.sql` file and write a SQL script that brings in the following information about each patients' inpatient spell.
 Make sure to only include patients that are not deceased:

 - Patient ID
 - Patients Gender